How It Started

 It all started with about 40 to 50 SMSes sent on Boxing Day in 2008.

-That day, on a business trip in China, Mr Kurt Wee, Chairman of Children's Society’s Appeals Standing Committee crafted an SMS and sent it to his business contacts.
+That day, on a business trip in China, Mr Kurt Wee, Chairman of Children’s Society’s Appeals Standing Committee (now known as Community Engagement and Partnerships Standing Committee) crafted an SMS and sent it to his business contacts.
 The message appealed to a number of enterprises, some were small, others medium in size and a few large ones, for donations.
-The sum mooted was $1,000 a year, for three years, to help children under the Society's care.
+The sum mooted was $1,000 a year, for three years, to help children under the Society’s care.

 It was indeed a really pleasant surprise as replies started coming back almost immediately, with business owners committing their support.

 “I was very encouraged when even small enterprises came forward to help”